-March 31, 2021 and compared to the same period of the previous fiscal year, when appropriate:
+March 31, 2022 and compared to the same period of the previous fiscal year, when appropriate:

-- Annuity/maintenance license revenue decreased by 9%, primarily due to the ongoing disruption to the oil and gas industry caused by the COVID-19 pandemic, consolidations in the industry and reduced activity in unconventional shale plays both prior to and during the COVID-19 pandemic; - Perpetual revenue, which is variable in nature, decreased by 16%; - Total revenue decreased by 9%, due to decreases in software revenue, as well as professional services revenue: - Total operating expenses decreased by 4%, due to CEWS and CERS benefits of \$1.2 million and compensation reductions, partially offset by higher stock-based compensation expenses as a result of the share price increase; - Quarterly operating profit margin of 39%, down from the comparative quarter's figure of 42%.
-Without the impact of the CEWS and CERS benefits, the operating profit margin was 32%, below our fiscal 2019 and fiscal 2020 historic average of 40%; - Basic EPS of \$0.05 was lower than the comparative quarter; - Achieved free cash flow per share of \$0.07; - Declared and paid a dividend of \$0.05 per share.
+- Annuity/maintenance license revenue increased by 4%; - Perpetual license revenue increased by \$1.2 million, or 99%; - Total revenue increased by 12%; - Total operating expenses increased by 12%.
+Adjusted for CEWS and CERS benefits, operating expenses increased by 8%; - Quarterly operating profit margin was 39%, consistent with the comparative quarter.
+Adjusted for CEWS and CERS benefits, operating profit margin was 34% and 32%, respectively; - Basic EPS of \$0.06 was \$0.01 higher than the comparative quarter; - Achieved free cash flow per share of \$0.08; - Declared and paid a dividend of \$0.05 per share.

-- Annuity/maintenance license revenue decreased by 13%, primarily due to the ongoing disruption to the oil and gas industry caused by the COVID-19 pandemic, consolidations in the industry and reduced activity in unconventional shale plays both prior to and during the COVID-19 pandemic; - Perpetual revenue, which is variable in nature, decreased by 23%; - Total revenue decreased by 11%, with lower software revenue being slightly offset by higher professional services revenue; - Total operating expenses decreased by 16%, due to CEWS and CERS benefits of \$5.5 million and compensation reductions, partially offset by higher stockbased compensation expenses as a result of the share price increase; - Year-to-date operating profit margin was 45%, up from the previous year's 42%.
-Without the impact of the CEWS and CERS benefits, the year-to-date operating profit margin was 37%, slightly below our fiscal 2019 and fiscal 2020 historic average of 40%; - Basic EPS of \$0.25 was lower than the previous year; - Achieved free cash flow per share of \$0.30; - Declared and paid dividends of \$0.20 per share.
+- Annuity/maintenance license revenue decreased by 5%; - Perpetual license revenue increased by \$1.2 million, or 33%; - Total revenue decreased by 2%; - Total operating expenses increased by 9%.
+Adjusted for CEWS and CERS benefits and a one-time restructuring charge, operating expenses decreased by 3%; - Year-to-date operating profit margin was 39%, down from the comparative period's figure of 45%.
+Adjusted for CEWS and CERS benefits and the one-time restructuring charge, operating profit was 38% and 37%, respectively; - Basic EPS of \$0.23 was lower than the comparative year's EPS of \$0.25; - Achieved free cash flow per share of \$0.27; - Declared and paid dividends of \$0.20 per share.